Simontagbor/Steghub-DevOps-training/DevOps_Tooling_Web_Solution/README.md

 #### Why Network File System (NFS)?

-In Web architecture, a Network File System (NFS) serves as a distributed file system protocol that allows a user on a client computer to access files over a network like how local storage is accessed.
+In Web architecture, a Network File System (NFS) serves as a distributed file system protocol that allows a user on a client computer to access files over a network, just like how local storage is accessed.
 Using the NFS comes with the following benefits to the DevOps team:

 - **Centralized Storage**: NFS allows for the centralization of storage, making it easier to manage files across multiple servers.
 This is particularly useful for web applications that are distributed across several servers, as it ensures that all servers can access the same files in real time.